mahfoud-mehalli/NFT-store-not-respo/README.md

 # NFT-store-not-respo
-🌐 NFT Store Frontend  Explore the NFT universe with my HTML/CSS-powered web app! 🎨🚀 Created over a year ago, this static frontend showcases a curated collection of digital assets.
-Please note: it's not mobile-optimized.
-Your feedback is invaluable! 💎
+🌐 NFT Store Frontend

+Embark on a journey through the NFT realm with my frontend-only web application! 🚀 Crafted over a year and a half ago, this project showcases my HTML and CSS skills, presenting a curated collection of digital assets.
+Please note, that it's a static website designed exclusively with HTML and CSS and is currently not optimized for mobile.
+Your insights and feedback are greatly appreciated! 💎